KrisAirdancer/Algorithms-Practice/README.md

 # Algorithms-Practice

-All of the practice problems I've done to date from a range of sources.
+All of the algorithms practice problems I've done to date from a range of sources.